oxsecurity/megalinter/README.md

 By using **code formatters and code linters**, you insure that your code base is **easier to read** and **respects best practices** from the beginning and at each step lifecycle of the project

-Not all developers have the good habit to use linters in their IDEs, making code revieww harder and longer to process
+Not all developers have the good habit to use linters in their IDEs, making code reviews harder and longer to process

 By using **Mega-Linter**, you ensure that: